-Nancy Oliveira is a certified diabetes educator with nutrition counseling expertise in diabetes, oncology, gastrointestinal disorders, weight loss and gain and vegan nutrition.
-She received a Bachelor of Science in Nutrition and Dietetics from the University of Rhode Island and a Master of Science in Nutrition Communications from Tufts University, and completed a one-year nutrition internship at Beth Israel Deaconess Medical Center.
+Nancy Oliveira is a certified diabetes educator with nutrition counseling expertise in a range of metabolic and chronic disorders.
+She received a Bachelor of Science in Dietetics from the University of Rhode Island and a Master of Science in Nutrition Communications from Tufts University, and completed a one-year nutrition internship at Beth Israel Deaconess Medical Center.
 She frequently lectures on nutrition science, mindfulness-based weight management and nutrition messaging in the media.
-She previously worked in the publishing industry as a medical writer and editor, and is currently a staff writer at The Nutrition Source at Harvard University.
-Additionally, she is a certified exercise instructor, teaching weekly classes in Boston, motivating people of all fitness levels to move.
-Her mission is to empower patients with the tools, knowledge and self-confidence needed to live stronger and healthier lives.
-She is a member of the American Association of Diabetes Educators.
+She previously worked in the publishing industry as a medical writer and editor, and is currently a science writer at The Nutrition Source at Harvard University.
+Additionally she is a certified exercise instructor teaching fitness classes for more than a decade, motivating people of all abilities to move.
+Her mission is to empower patients with the knowledge, skills and confidence needed to live stronger and healthier lives.

 Alyssa Waldman, MS, RD, LDN